christian-schlichtherle/akka-game-of-life/README.md

 To stop the program, signal end-of-file, usually by pressing Ctrl-D - the actual character depends on your terminal settings.

-To simulate a simple test pattern of blinkers, use:
+To simulate a simple test pattern of blinkers enter:

     > run 80 240 blinkers

-To simulate a custom pattern, you can provide a boolean expression like this:
+To simulate a custom pattern, you can provide boolean expressions like this:

     > run 80 240 ($r + $c) % 40 == 0 || ($r - $c) % 40 == 0